Focus and Scope

 • Assistive Technology: The application of digital tools to support inclusive education and accessibility for students with special needs.

-• Industrial Problem Solving: Practical research and case studies focused on industrial challenges related to educational and technological development.
+• Industrial Problem Solving: Practical research and case studies focused on industrial challenges related to educational, media, and technological development.

 Accepted Research Methodologies